Suicide Prevention, Intervention, & Postvention

 Handouts for Staff

-Suicide Prevention for Staff (New) Procedures for teachers and school staff referring potentially suicidal students.
+Suicide Prevention for Staff (Revised 2019) Procedures for teachers and school staff referring potentially suicidal students.

-Self Injury Awareness for Staff (New) Procedures for staff when encountered with youth who self-injure.
+Self Injury Awareness for Staff (Revised 2019) Procedures for staff when encountered with youth who self-injure.

 Handouts for StudentsTeenage years can be very difficult and stressful.
 Lots of things can affect your mood and behavior.
 Your bodies are changing and you are dealing with pressure from friends, family and school.
 It is important for you to be informed on warning signs, risk factors, and what to do if you or someone you know is at risk for suicide.